Keyboard shortcuts

 }

-4) Build the N-API addon
+4. Build the cdylib and the N-API addon

 cargo build -p mygreeter --release